peter-murray/github-security-report-action/README.md

 * `-r`, `--repository`: The repository that contains the source code, in `<owner>/<repository_name>` form, e.g. `peter-murray/node-hue-api`
 * `-s`, `--sarif-directory`: The directory containing the SARIF report files
 * `-o`, `--output-directory`: The directory to output the PDF report to.
 This will be created if it does not exist.
+* `--template`: The report template type used to render the report.
+This defaults to `summary`.

 An example of running the MacOS command line executable from the un:
 ```